Pavel Kunaver: Astronomy

 As one of the pioneers of popular astronomy in Slovenia, he promoted astronomical knowledge, especially among the young, with a written and spoken word, also on the radio.
 For pedagogical purposes he founded the first astronomical observatories in Slovenia, first at the civic school in Zgornja Šiška (1939) and after the war at the Montanistic Institute, at the gimnazija in Šubičeva ulica, on the roof of the Vega factory and at the gymnasium in Šentvid.
 From 1939 onwards, he carried out regular astronomical observations of the Sun's activity for several decades and sent the data to the center in Zurich.
-He also wrote eight popular books in astronomy and a number of articles in magazines like in Planinski vestnik and Proteus, in newspapers and in radio.
+He also wrote eight popular books in astronomy and a number of articles in magazines like in Planinski Vestnik and Proteus, in newspapers and in radio.

 He won the Levstik Award in 1981 for his book Pravljica in resnica o zvezdah (The Story and Truth About the Stars).

-His son Jurij Kunaver, teaching geography at the University of Ljunbljana, has written a book about his father (Pavel Kunaver - Sivi volk : pričevanja o vzgojitelju, geografu, alpinistu drenovcu, jamarju, skavtu - taborniku, astronomu, umetniku, naravovarstveniku in pisatelju, 2018).
+His son Jurij Kunaver, teaching geography at the University of Ljubljana, has written a book about his father (Pavel Kunaver - Sivi volk : pričevanja o vzgojitelju, geografu, alpinistu drenovcu, jamarju, skavtu - taborniku, astronomu, umetniku, naravovarstveniku in pisatelju, 2018).
 Another son, Aleš Kunaver, is among the top Slovenian alpinists.